GraceCWilliams/GraceCWilliams/README.md

 # Grace Williams

-Computer Science & Mathematics student at Harvey Mudd College with a Data Science emphasis.
+Computer Science & Mathematics student at Harvey Mudd College with a Data Science minor.
 I am interested in building technology that has real-world impact, particularly at the intersection of data, software engineering, and human-centered applications.

 ---